-- A girl or woman can become pregnant after sexual intercourse.
+- A girl or woman can become pregnant after sexual intercourse with a male.
 There are ways to stop this happening called 'contraception' [say, con-tra sep-shon] if the couple is not ready for the responsibilities of having a child.

 - Infections can be passed from one person to another during sex.

 Some of these infections, called sexually transmitted infections (STI's), can be treated, and others, like HIV/AIDS, can cause death.